decal/pathgro/README.md

 # compile the source using the Makefile:
 $ make

+# execute tests using the Makefile:
+$ make test

-# install pathgro using the Makefile:
+# install pathgro using the Makefile (probably requires root):
-# note: it might be necessary to run this as root:
 $ sudo make install
 ```